DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 The `$default` service property allows configuring Editbar controls if no elements are selected, or more than one element is selected.
 The Editbar applies the same configuration when the diagram contains no data, as well as after loading new data or removing all the data.

-Since no item is selected in this case, use the `$default` configuration for the controls that modify the settings of the editor and not the properties of a Diagram item.
+Since the Editbar has no item to edit in these cases, use the `$default` configuration for the controls that modify the settings of the editor and not the properties of a Diagram item.
 The built-in [**Grid step**](api/diagram_editor/editbar/complex_controls/gridstep.md) control is a control of this kind: it displays and modifies the [`gridStep`](api/diagram_editor/editor/config/gridstep_property.md) config of the editor.

 ~~~jsx {6-11}
 const editor = new dhx.DiagramEditor("editor_container", {